Predictions of a fundamental statistical picture: Euclidean and Lorentzian Propagators

 The above are the propagators in the Euclidean formulation.
 The Lorentzian propagators are obtained through the same procedure with $a\left( s\right) \rightarrow -ia\left( s\right) $ and $\widetilde{a}\left( s\right) \rightarrow -i\widetilde{a} \left( s\right) $:

 The propagators in the Euclidean and Lorentzian formulations thus differ by only a factor of $i$.
 More generally, in the present picture, the action, fields, operators, classical equations of motion, quantum transition probabilities, propagation of particles, and meaning of time are the same in both formulations.
-(However, this equivalence holds only when there are no self-interactions of the form $\left( \phi _{b}^{\dag }\phi _{b}\right) ^{2}$, and (\ref{eq4.8}) appears to imply that the original Euclidean formulation should be used when terms like these are significant.)

 For a single noninteracting bosonic field with a mass $m_{b}$, the basis functions are

 so with $s\rightarrow p$ we have

 and